19-inch rack: Overview and history

-Nineteen-inch racks in two-post or four-post form hold most equipment in enterprise data centers, ISP facilities, and professionally designed corporate server rooms, although hyperscale computing typically use wider racks.
+Nineteen-inch racks in two-post or four-post form hold most equipment in enterprise data centers, Internet service provider facilities, and professionally designed corporate server rooms, although hyperscale computing typically use wider racks.
 They allow for dense hardware configurations without occupying excessive floor space or requiring shelving.

 A professional-grade oscilloscope Tektronix 7603 (1970s) for use in electronics and scientific laboratories.
 Typically for rack-mounted devices, the width of the front panel exceeds the width of the device itself, which provides the overlap zone (including screw holes) with the left and right rack rails.

 Nineteen-inch racks are also often used to house professional audio and video equipment, including amplifiers, effects units, interfaces, headphone amplifiers, and even small-scale audio mixers.
 A third common use for rack-mounted equipment is industrial power, control, and automation hardware.

 Typically, a piece of equipment being installed has a front panel height 1/32 in less than the allotted number of Us.
 Thus, a 1U rackmount computer is not 1.750 in tall but is 1.719 in tall.
-If n is number of rack units, the ideal formula for panel height is h = 1.75n − 0.031 for calculating in inches, and h = 44.45n − 0.794 for calculating in millimeters.
+If n is the number of rack units, the ideal formula for panel height is h = 1.75n − 0.031 for calculating in inches, and h = 44.45n − 0.794 for calculating in millimeters.
 This gap allows a bit of room above and below an installed piece of equipment so it may be removed without binding on the adjacent equipment.